Posted - September 19, 2011 | Updated : August 27, 2015

 It's a very simple and satisfying tale.
 What is noticeable is that Tony Harris doesn't do the art for this issue - the credits go to a whole gang of artists and the effect reminds me of Frank Miller - dark and sketchy.
 The lettering too is from a bunch of people - very readable but borderline cartoony.

-What with the relatively complex plots and dynamics of the first five issues, this is a great way to end the first volume of the collected Starman.
+What with the relatively complex plots and dynamics of the first few stories, this is a great way to end the early adventures of Starman.